mrsanjayrajshah/Tools-Development/README.md

 Each tool is housed in its respective folder, containing the following:

-- `index.html`: The main HTML file for the tool.
+- `index.html`: The main HTML file for the tool,
-- `style.css`: The CSS file for styling the tool.
+- `style.css`: The CSS file for styling the tool,
 - `script.js`: The JavaScript file for tool functionality.

 ## 🛠️ Tools